hexa2k9/vm-php/README.md

 #### xhprof

 I include the xhprof extension and xhprof GUI.
-The GUI is available on host or guest port `8081`.
+The GUI is available on guest port `8081`.

 #### xdebug